ychding11/ychding11.github.io/_posts/2015-04-21-Ray-Objects-Intersection.md

 ---
 layout: post
-title: "Ray and objects intersection algorithms"
+title: "Ray and shape intersection algorithms"
 date: 2015-04-21
 ---
 This post give a simple summary of ray intersection with simple shapes.